mich-murphy/mich-murphy.com/blog/content/configure-nextcloud-nixos.md

 ## Nginx Configuration

-In order to login once Nextcloud is configured, we must setup HTTPS.
+In order to login once Nextcloud is configured, HTTPS must be setup.
 My Nextcloud service is run behind a [Tailscale](https://tailscale.com/) VPN, so I had a couple of different options for [configuring HTTPS](https://tailscale.com/kb/1153/enabling-https/):
 1. Having Tailscale do it with `tailscale cert`
-2. Creating an A record to point an existing domain to my Tailscale IP, using my DNS provider and configuring the HTTPS via ACME
+2. Creating an A record to point an existing domain to my Tailscale IP, using my DNS provider, and configuring HTTPS via ACME

 I opted for the second option, as such I also had to configure ACME to automatically generate my SSL certificate.
 NixOS has builtin tooling using a service called [lego](https://github.com/go-acme/lego) behind the scenes to create certificates.
 Here's my config: